 So for this article let’s focus on how it works.
 And more specifically, how it works with respect to seniors and elder care in Ontario.
 Here are the three things you need to know to get started:

 #1.
-What is the CCAC and when do you need them?
+What is the LHIN and when do you need them?

-The CCAC (Community Care Access Centre) is best understood as the gateway to publicly funded home health care.
-More simply put, if you want someone to visit your home for free (paid for by the government) the CCAC has to approve it and set it up.
-That’s why there are CCAC case managers all over the province who meet with families in the hospital, or at home, or after a doctor’s visit.
+The LHIN (Local Health Integration Network), formerly the CCAC (Community Care Access Centre) is best understood as the gateway to publicly funded home health care.
+More simply put, if you want someone to visit your home for free (paid for by the government) the LHIN has to approve it and set it up.
+That’s why there are LHIN care coordinators all over the province who meet with families in the hospital, or at home, or after a doctor’s visit.
 They assess the situation and then assign care to meet the need.

-Here are a few examples…if any of these apply to you, then you need to talk to a CCAC case manager:
+Here are a few examples…if any of these apply to you, then you need to talk to a LHIN care coordinator:

 - You are leaving the hospital and need help to transition home